History of Kendall County Fair

 Many people don’t, but we thought you would like to know!
 The tractor and field represent agriculture which is a very large part of our county, even today.
 Kendall County also has a large presence of industry, which is why you see the industrial building within the logo.
-Kendall County is a growling community with a lot of homes and was included to represent community growth.
+Kendall County is a growing community with a lot of homes and was included to represent community growth.
 Combining it all under a bright sun, was the concept behind the sunburst.
 Bringing everyone together at the Kendall County Fair to meet each other and enjoy their time there.
 The logo represents bringing together friends, family, and community, meeting at the Kendall County Fair.

-Directions (July 30- August 2 only)
+Directions (July 30th – August 2nd, 2020 only)

 The Kendall County Fairgrounds is located 1 mile west of the intersection of Route 47 and 71 in Yorkville, IL on Route 71.
 Traffic during the fair will be re-routed to enter off Highpoint Road from Legion Road.
 NO traffic will be allowed to enter off Route 71.